 Payments for previous year's expenses.
-If you had work-related expenses in 1998 that you paid in 1999, you may be able to increase the credit on your 1999 return.
-Attach a statement to your form showing how you figured the additional amount from 1998.
-Then above line 9 on Form 2441 or Schedule 2 (Form 1040A), write "PYE" and the amount of the credit.
-To the right of that amount, also write the name and tax-payer identification number of the person for whom you paid the prior year's expenses.
+If you had work-related expenses in 2003 that you paid in 2004, you may be able to increase the credit on your 2004 return.
+Attach a statement to your form showing how you figured the additional amount from 2003.
+Then write "CPYE" and the amount of the credit on the dotted line next to line 9 on Form 2441 or in the space to the left of line 9 on Schedule 2 (Form 1040A).
+Also write the name and taxpayer identification number of the person for whom you paid the prior year's expenses.
 Then add this credit to the amount on line 9, and replace the amount on line 9 with the total.